simonmichael/hledger_site/src/faq.md

 You can read more about it at <https://plaintextaccounting.org>.
 Currently this FAQ overlaps a bit with that one.

+## hledger and PTA

+### What's hledger ?

+One of the best tools for doing Plain Text Accounting.
+It's free and you can read all about it at the <https://hledger.org> home page.

 ### We use another system, we don't need this ?